ajonauta/HeroProApp/README.md

 Native
 -------

-Native app for WP8 and Android, iOS coming soon.
+Native app for WP8 and Android, iOS, Tizen and Google Chrome App.
+Windows PC Exe and MacOSX App are in WIP.

 Server
 ------